msannan/learn-devops/Ansible/Concepts.md

 # Variables

 <blockquote>
-store values that varies with differnt items
+store values that varies with different items
 </blockquote>

 we can define variables inside the playbook as: